aniketdeshh/aniketdeshh/README.md

 These projects:
 * a math library written in python
-* a physics engine written in python 💻
+* a game engine written in Java and LWJGL

 Self-studying:
 * ODEs and PDEs 🧮